-UNI head coach Mark Farley, once known as the "walk on from Waukon", has led the UNI Panthers to a mark of 104-45 in his 12 years at the helm of the program.
+UNI head coach Mark Farley, once known as the “walk on from Waukon”, has led the Panthers to a mark of 111-50 in his 13 years at the helm of the program.

 It is safe to say, coach Farley has returned Panther football to its rightful home among the FCS elite.